amarococo/sadm/docs/source/setup.rst

 have to do it on a physical infra, which hasn't happened yet.
 Include secrets rotations, addition of MAC addresses, etc.

-Step 2: setting up the gateway
+Step 2: Setting up the gateway
 ------------------------------

 The very first step is to install an Arch Linux system for ``gw``.
 We have